- Great Beginner Frog

 - Easy to breed

-Humidity: Like most poison dart frogs, auratus prefer a humidity range of 80 – 100%, but can tolerate humidity down to 50% for short periods of time if the frogs have access to water.
-Low humidity levels, especially without access to water, can quickly be fatal to Dendrobates auratus 'Colombian Yellow capurgana'.
-Auratus in particular seem to enjoy a wetter environment and higher ambient humidity levels vs other species of poison dart frogs, and will be more active in a more humid environment, especially when provided with a water feature.
-In the wild, auratus are commonly found in association with streams.
+Humidity: Like most poison dart frogs, anthonyi prefer a humidity range of 80 – 100%, but can tolerate humidity down to 50% for short periods of time if the frogs have access to water.
+Low humidity levels, especially without access to water, can quickly be fatal.

-Feeding: Like most poison dart frogs, Capurgana auratus poison dart frogs prefer smaller foods.
-All of the Green and Black auratus dart frogs Josh's Frogs sells will readily eat Drosophila melanogaster fruit flies.
-Adult Dendrobates auratus 'Colombian Yellow capurgana' will readily consume Drosophila hydei fruit flies and pinhead crickets.
+Feeding: Like most poison dart frogs, anthonyi prefer smaller foods.
+All of the thumbnail dart frogs will readily eat Drosophila melanogaster fruit flies.
+Adult Epipedobates anthonyi will readily consume Drosophila hydei fruit flies and pinhead crickets.
 All ages of poison dart frogs will enjoy springtails and isopods.
 All feeder insects should be dusted with a vitamin/mineral supplement.
-For more information on what poison dart frogs can eat, please visit our How-To Guide on Feeding Poison Dart Frogs.

-Social Behavior: These frogs do well housed in groups their entire life, as long as enough space is provided.
-Josh's Frogs recommends approximately 10 gallons per frog.
-As they reach sexual maturity at 10-12 months of age, the social dynamic in a group of Dendrobates auratus may change, and females may eat each other's eggs.
-Female D. auratus 'Colombian Yellow capurgana' may fight with each other over a mate.
-For that reason, many breeders recommend keeping auratus in pairs as adults.
-In our experience at Josh's Frogs, generally this aggression is minor, and auratus make a great group frog.
+Social Behavior: These frogs do well housed in groups their entire life as long as enough space is provided.
+Josh's Frogs recommends approximately 5 gallons per frog.
+As they reach sexual maturity at 5-8 months of age, the social dynamic in a group of anthonyi may change and females may eat each other's eggs, although most will even breed together in the same film canister!
 Josh's Frogs strongly recommends against housing different species/morphs of dart frogs - for the health of your pets, please avoid mixing!
-Josh's Frogs recommends purchasing multiple frogs if you are interested in breeding them – this greatly increases the chances of getting a pair.
+Josh's Frogs recommends purchasing multiple frogs if you are interested in breeding them – this greatly increases the chances of getting a pair